Learn the Fundamentals of Workplace Relations with the Australian Higher Education Industrial

 - List the remedies available at common law for termination of employment

-As with all AHEIA training programs, this workshop is designed to be interactive and participatory, and uses a mix of facilitated discussion with practical small group activities and case studies designed to develop knowledge, skills and confidence.
+As with all AHEIA training programs, this workshop is designed to be interactive and uses a mix of facilitated discussion with practical small group activities and case studies designed to develop knowledge, skills, and confidence.

 Who should attend